-The truancy intervention program provides supportive services to the school district and students, which continues to improve truancy rates throughout the county.
 The school district also provides counselors to assist students at all school sites.
-Mariposa County Behavioral Health and Recovery Services provide therapeutic services through their Full Service Partnership (FSP) Program to support to students and their families.
+Mariposa County Behavioral Health and Recovery Services provide therapeutic services through their Full Service Partnership (FSP) Program to support students and their families.
 FSP provides youth and family services based on an assessment of the families' needs and strengths.
 The youth and family partners are actively involved in the development of the case plan and goals.